zmievsa/cadwyn/README.md

 Universi has generated multiple things in this code:

 * Three versions of our schemas: one for each API version and one that includes definitions of unions of all versions for each schema which will be useful when you want to type check that you are using requests of different versions correctly.
-For example, we'll have `UserCreateRequestUnion` defined there which is a `TypeAlias` pointing to the union of 2002 version and 2001 version of `UserCreateRequest`.
+For example, we'll have `UserCreateRequest` defined there which is a `TypeAlias` pointing to the union of 2002 version and 2001 version of `UserCreateRequest`.
 * Two versions of our API router: one for each API version

 You can now just pick a router by its version and run it separately or use a parent router/app to specify the logic by which you'd like to pick a version.
 I recommend using a header-based router with version dates as headers.
 And yes, that's how Stripe does it.